Which place is cheaper, San Diego or New Orleans?

 New Orleans is popular with students.
 Students head to New Orleans to enjoy spring break and Mardi Gras.

-Visitors will find public transit in both New Orleans and San Diego.
+Visitors will find reasonable public transit in both New Orleans and San Diego.

 Public transit is mostly limited in New Orleans.
 The city has streetcar lines and bus lines that you can use, but you'll want to have a car if you want to venture outside of these main areas.

 Public transit is generally limited in San Diego.
 The city has a trolley (light rail system) as well as a bus system.
-Most people depend on cars to get around.
+Most people depend on cars to get around, and you'll likely enjoy your trip a bit more if you have your own vehicle.

-New Orleans and San Diego are similar when it comes to walkability.
+New Orleans and San Diego are nice when it comes to walkability.

 New Orleans is somewhat walkable.
 If you stick to the French Quarter and downtown areas, most things are walkable in New Orleans.